clinical-brain-networks/OCD_Brisbane_TMS_Trial/README.md

 1) on the changes of functional connectivity between the nucleus accumbens (NAcc) and the stimulation site in the orbito-frontal cortex (OFC), before and after treatment.
 2) on the change in BOLD signal power within the stimulation site , before and after treatment.

-To extract those using a 5mm radius and a full-width half maxima spatial smoothing of 8mm, plot the kernel density extimates of the outputs and run the statistical analysis (repeated measure ANOVA), run:
+To extract those using a 5mm radius and a full-width half maxima spatial smoothing of 8mm, plot the kernel density extimates of the outputs and run the statistical analysis (two-way mixed ANOVA), run:

     python functional/seed_to_voxel_analysis.py --compute_voi_corr --compute_ALFF --stim_radius 5 --brain_smoothing_fwhm 8 --save_outputs --plot_pointplot --print_stats